-Qapital is a banking app offering a full menu of services, while Acorns is an online robo advisor that lets you micro-invest with pennies.
-Literally.
+Qapital is a banking app offering a full menu of services, while Acorns is an online robo advisor that lets you micro-invest with spare change.

 Years ago, investing was reserved for the high net worth individuals who had thousands of dollars to invest in the stock market.
 Today, there are countless investing apps that allow you to invest with little to no fees.